amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-04-12T17:08:57.827Z'
+publishedAt: '2023-04-13T16:40:48.655Z'
 ---

-4-12-23

-NYMEX rallied to a 2-week high yesterday but is falling hard so far today.
-Could this bearish movement continue tomorrow with a strong storage injection?
-Who knows?
-What we do know is that prices for NYMEX are cheap right now.
-Cheaper than they have been in years.

-We have some bullish factors such as increased LNG exports (up 5.8% to 14.7Bcf/D), above normal temperatures expected across most of the US next week, and a drop in daily dry natgas production (98.9Bcf yesterday compared with the record high of 103.6Bcf on 10-3-22).

-We are still 2.2% above this time last year and demand is down right now by 6%.
-Don’t expect these bearish factors to stay forever.
+4-13-23

+We are now separating the NYMEX from the PG&E CG Basis and SoCal CG Basis prices so you can track Basis more easily.
+If you want to track them separately, please go to our website, [RFPEnergySlutions.com](http://RFPEnergySlutions.com), click on Market Intel, then click on the Posts, and there you will find it.
+It can’t be any simpler.

+So, for today - EIA is reporting the first injection of the season with an injection of 25Bcf.
+We are now 33% over last year and 19% over the 5-year avg.
+The Pacific region, however, injected 1 measly little Bcf.
+We remain 56% below last year at ths time and 57% below the 5-year avg.

+Not enough to even budge Basis prices.
+Thankfully, the weather is now helping to push Basis prices down.

+Indicative Fixed Prices for today:

-START MONTH – MAY ‘23
+START MONTH – MAY ’23

 PG&E CG SOCAL CG

-1 MONTH $5.65 $5.01
+1 MONTH $5.55 $5.00

-3 MONTHS $6.09 $6.19
+3 MONTHS $6.04 $6.20

-6 MONTHS $6.55 $6.80
+6 MONTHS $6.53 $6.79

-12 MONTHS $7.02 $7.58
+12 MONTHS $6.98 $7.57

-24 MONTHS $6.70 $7.36
+24 MONTHS $6.67 $7.35

 Summer Strip (June ’23 – Oct ‘23)

-$5.83 $6.14
+$5.77 $6.13

 Winter Strips (Nov ’23 – March ‘24)

-$7.40 $8.89
+$7.38 $8.88